manojv022/Syslog/Keepalived/README.md

 Keepalived incorporates various health checks to determine the status of services.
 If a backend server or a service on it fails, the health checker signals the failover mechanism to reroute traffic, maintaining service continuity.
 - `VRRP Protocol:`
 VRRP is the core protocol Keepalived uses.
 It enables servers to form a virtual router group, appearing as a single, highly available router to clients.

+**How It Works**

+   - `Virtual IP (VIP):` A shared virtual IP address is configured across multiple servers.

+- `Master/Backup Roles:` One server acts as the master, holding the VIP, while others are backups.
+- `Health Checks:` Keepalived constantly monitors the status of the master server and the backend services.
+- `Failover:` If the master server fails, a backup server detects the failure and rapidly takes over the VIP, becoming the new master.
+- `Traffic Redirection:` Network traffic is redirected to the new master server, with minimal or no interruption to users